nxdir-s/go-hexarch/README.md

 This repository serves as a template and documents how to implement Hexagonal Architecture within a golang application

+## Hexagonal Architecture

-> The idea of Hexagonal Architecture is to put inputs and outputs at the edges of our design.
+The idea of Hexagonal Architecture is to put inputs and outputs at the edges of our design.
 Business logic should not depend on whether we expose a REST or a GraphQL API, and it should not depend on where we get data from — a database, a microservice API exposed via gRPC or REST, or just a simple CSV file.

 ## Project Structure